MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-how-post-year-end-close-entry.md

 ---
 title: Post the Year-End Closing Entry
-description: Describes how to open the journal you specified in the Close Income Statement batch job, and then review and post the year-end closing entry.
+description: 'Describes how to open the journal you specified in the Close Income Statement batch job, and then review and post the year-end closing entry.'
 author: edupont04
 ms.topic: conceptual
-ms.search.keywords: year closing, close accounting period, close fiscal year, bank account detailed trial balance ms.search.form: 100 ms.date: 06/25/2021 ms.author: edupont ms.openlocfilehash: 3b1f2bc55ce54153e6ca8f5fb4a3f8ccd0a459c9
+ms.search.keywords: 'year closing, close accounting period, close fiscal year, bank account detailed trial balance' ms.search.form: 100 ms.date: 06/25/2021 ms.author: edupont
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8519430"
 ---
-# <a name="posting-the-year-end-closing-entry"></a>Posting the Year-End Closing Entry
+# Posting the Year-End Closing Entry

 After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.

 > [!TIP]
 > Depending on your organisations work processes, you can choose to close or not close accounting periods and fiscal years in [!INCLUDE [prod_short](includes/prod_short.md)].
 The following procedure assumes that you have closed the fiscal year using the *Accounting Periods* option, generated a year-end closing entry using the **Close Income Statement** batch job, and are now ready to post the year-end closing entry along with the offsetting equity account entries.
 Your organisation can choose to work differently, such as post the year-end closing entry as part of closing the fiscal year.

-## <a name="to-post-the-year-end-closing-entry"></a>To post the year end closing entry
+## To post the year end closing entry

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journal**, and then choose the related link.
 2. On the **General Journal** page, in the **Batch Name** field, select the batch that contains the closing entries.